Cluckhead/Bang/README.md

 ### `views/security_views.py` (`security_bp`)
 *   **Purpose:** Defines routes related to displaying security-level data checks.
 *   **Routes:**
-    *   `/securities`: Renders `securities_page.html`.
-Loads data processed by `security_processing.py` (likely from `sec_*.csv` files), calculates latest metrics for each security, provides filter options based on static columns, and displays the results in a filterable table.
-Rows are highlighted based on 'Change Z-Score'.
-Security IDs link to the details page.
+    *   `/security/summary`: Renders `securities_page.html`.
+        *   Accepts an optional `search_term` query parameter for filtering by security name (case-insensitive contains search).
+        *   Loads data processed by `security_processing.py` (currently from `sec_Spread.csv`).
+        *   Applies the `search_term` filter if provided.
+        *   Loads the active exclusions from `Data/exclusions.csv` via `exclusion_views.py` and filters out excluded securities.
+        *   Calculates latest metrics for each remaining security.
+        *   Provides filter options based on static columns.
+        *   Displays the results in a filterable table, sorted by absolute 'Change Z-Score'.
+        *   Rows are highlighted based on 'Change Z-Score'.
+        *   Security IDs link to the details page.
+        *   A button links to the 'Manage Exclusions' page.
-    *   `/securities/<metric_name>/<security_id>`: Renders `security_details_page.html`.
+    *   `/security/details/<metric_name>/<security_id>`: Renders `security_details_page.html`.
 Loads historical data for a specific security and metric (and potentially related metrics like Price and Duration), prepares chart data, and passes it to the template for JavaScript rendering of time-series charts.

 ### `views/fund_views.py` (`fund_bp`)
 *   **Purpose:** Defines routes for displaying fund-specific details, currently focused on duration changes.
 *   **Routes:**
     *   `/fund_duration_details/<fund_code>`: Renders `fund_duration_details.html`.
 Loads security duration data (likely from `new_sec_duration.csv`), filters it for the specified `fund_code`, calculates recent duration changes for each security held by the fund, and displays the results sorted by the largest change.
 Security names link to their respective detail pages.

+### `views/exclusion_views.py` (`exclusion_bp`)
+*   **Purpose:** Defines routes for managing the security exclusion list.
+*   **Routes:**
+    *   `/exclusions` (GET): Renders `exclusions_page.html`.
+Loads the current list from `Data/exclusions.csv` and loads available securities (from `Data/sec_spread.csv`'s 'Security Name' column) for the add form dropdown.
+    *   `/exclusions` (POST): Processes the form submission to add a new exclusion entry to `Data/exclusions.csv`.
+Requires Security Name and Comment; End Date is optional.
+    *   `/exclusions/remove` (POST): Processes requests to remove an exclusion entry from `Data/exclusions.csv` based on SecurityID and AddDate.

 ## HTML Templates (`templates/`)